Gouthami-K/Movie-Correlation-Project/README.md

 Data & Methods

-We basically use python on Jupyter notebook to do the analysis, including data cleaning and visualization.
+We basically use python on Jupyter notebook to do the analysis, including data cleaning and visualization.Dataset is obtained fron Kaggle.
-Data comes from open source TMDB 5000 movie dataset (https://www.kaggle.com/tmdb/tmdb-moviemetadata/ data (https://www.kaggle.com/tmdb/tmdb-movie-metadata/data)).